Sean2108/LATTE/README.md

 - yarn test - runs tests and generates test coverage report
 - yarn package - package application for current environment into the release directory
 - yarn package-all - package application for Windows, Linux and MacOS into the release directory

+Ganache-cli can be used to setup a local blockchain environment to test the application.
+Run: 'ganache-cli -l 80000000000' (or any sufficiently large gas limit) and enter localhost:8545 on the first page to connect to it.